General Józef Zajączek

 Pronunciation:

-During his early career, Zayonchek served with the Russians against the Turks at the siege of Otchakov.
-In 1792 he served under Poniatowski against the Russians, and then two years later was wounded by two shots in the defense of Praga.
-1795 saw Zayonchek arrested in Galicia by the Austrians, but he managed to escape and make his way to freedom in France.
-In March of 1797, General Bonaparte admitted Zayonchek into the service of France as a général de brigade in the Army of Italy and then gave him command of a corps of cavalry.
+In 1792 Zayonchek served as a lieutenant general under Poniatowski against the Russians, and then in 1794 during the Kosciuszko Uprising he was wounded by two shots in the defense of Praga.
+The next year Zayonchek was arrested in Galicia by the Austrians, but he managed to escape and make his way to freedom in France.
+In March of 1797 General Bonaparte admitted Zayonchek into the service of France as a général de brigade in the Army of Italy and then gave him command of a corps of cavalry.
 In the following months General Zayonchek raised a battalion of 1000 Polish soldiers to serve with the army.

 Designated for the Army of the Orient, Zayonchek initially commanded cavalry in Egypt before being placed under Andreossy's command with the flotilla of the Nile.
 While in Egypt, soldiers began to call him "General Watermelon" due to his love of the fruit.
-After fighting at Chebreiss, he was made governor of the province of Menoufieh, and then he fought at Remerieh.
-Next he served under Desaix for many months, and then eventually he fought at Canope .
-After taking part in the defense of Alexandria, General Menou promoted him to général de division in May of 1801, and then he returned to France at the end of the year.
+After fighting at Chebreiss, Zayonchek was made governor of the province of Menoufia, and then he fought at Remerieh.
+Next he served under Desaix and then in 1799 he was given command of the provinces of Beni Souef and Fayoum.
+In 1800 Zayonchek became commander of Gizeh and in March of 1801 he fought at Canope .
+After he took part in the defense of Alexandria General Menou promoted him to général de division in May of 1801, and then Zayonchek returned to France at the end of the year.

-For the remaining years of the Consulate Zayonchek served in Italy commanding a division, and then he received the honor of being made a Commander of the Legion of Honor.
-In September of 1804 he joined the staff of the Grande Armée under Andreossy and served in the 1805 campaign until he became sick in Vienna.
-The following year he was ordered to organize a Polish legion and upon doing this he took command of his new unit.
-After traveling to Warsaw in December of 1806, the following month he was placed in charge of a Polish corps of the army with which he besieged Graudentz.
-With the signing of the Treaty of Tilsit and the creation of the Grand Duchy of Warsaw, Zayonchek passed into the service of the Duchy.
+For the remaining years of the Consulate Zayonchek served in Italy commanding a division, and then in June of 1804 he received the honor of being made a Commander of the Legion of Honor.
+In September of 1805 he joined the staff of the Grande Armée under Andreossy and he served during the campaign of that year until he became sick in Vienna.
+In September of 1806 he was ordered to organize a Polish legion and upon doing this he took command of this new unit.
+After traveling to Warsaw in December, the following month he was placed in charge of a Polish corps with which he besieged Graudenz.
+With the signing of the Treaty of Tilsit in July of 1807 and the creation of the Grand Duchy of Warsaw, Zayonchek passed into the service of the duchy.

 Notes